 Make a Sun Cake!

 What better way to celebrate the sun than with a Sun Cake?
-Thank you to LifeWays Training graduate, Holly Sorenson, for sharing her recipe for a sun cake.
-Holly made this for her LifeWays Training class’ commencement celebration, and it was beautiful and delicious!
+LifeWays training graduate Holly made this for her LifeWays Training class’ commencement celebration, and it was beautiful and delicious!

 You will need to buy two vanilla organic cake mixes.